Serejka21/DRF_APILibrary/README.md

-# Django RESTful API for Theatre Management
+# Django RESTful API for Library Management

 This project is a Django-based RESTful API framework designed to manage various aspects of a library business process.
 It includes models for Book, Payment, Borrowings  allowing users to efficiently handle library-related operations.